alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Ktav Ashuri (Assyrian script) letter shape: found.

-As the lexicons are uncertain, below are some notes that may or may not help in understanding the nebula shapes that were being described.
+Since the lexical meaning is uncertain, the notes below may or may not help in understanding the nebula shapes being described.
 Possible meanings of the Hebrew letter Zayin (ז):

 ### Traditional Meaning
 * The traditional Gesenius meaning for Zayin is "sword" or "weapon".
 * Although the modern letter resembles a sword, the Biblical Hebrew word for sword (*Kherrev* / חֶרֶב) does not contain the letter Zayin.

 ### Additional Lexicon Definitions
 * **Aramaic Lexicon:** Words starting with Zayin include "brightness" or "splendor" (זִיו), "feed" or "well fed" (זוּן), and "food" or "sustenance" (מָזוֹן).
+In מָזוֹן the mem-prefix makes the three-letter root ז-ו-ן ("to feed, to be well fed") passive: "that which is fed" — food, sustenance.
 * **Reproduction / Harlotry:** The root (זָנָה) refers to committing fornication or acting as a harlot (both physical and spiritual).

 ### Primary Acrostic Meaning (see Note 1)
 * **Remember (זכר):** This is the most frequently used headword to represent Zayin in the acrostic scriptures (e.g., Psalms 25:6, 119).
-* The BDB lexicon uses these exact same three letters (זכר) to mean "male".
+* The BDB lexicon lists this same letter sequence (זכר) as a verb meaning "to remember" and as a masculine noun meaning "male".

 ### Other Words Used in Acrostic Scriptures (see Note 1)
 * **This (זֹאת / זֶה):** Used multiple times in Psalms and Lamentations.
-* **Songs / Sing (זְמִרוֹת / זַמְּרוּ):** Connected to the release of dopamine and oxytocin, which causes lyrics to be remembered.
+* **Songs / Sing (זְמִרוֹת / זַמְּרוּ):** Connected to the release of dopamine and oxytocin, which cause lyrics to be remembered.
 * **Plots / Considered (זֹמֵם / זָמְמָה):** Found in Psalms and Proverbs.
 * **Arises (זָרַח):** Found in Psalm 112:4.
 * **The-proud (זֵדִים):** Found in Psalm 119:51.